 Your SSW leads your supervision but they will make an agenda in consultation with you, so all the issues you feel need to be discussed can be covered.

-For example, an agenda I’ve co-created with the foster carers I supervise might look like this:
+For example, an agenda co-created with the foster carers being supervised might look like this:

-- Family update: I ask if there are any additional pressures outside of the placement — like a death in the family, any differences in your support network, or any other pressures — which may impact your emotional resilience to look after a child
+- Family update: Ask if there are any additional pressures outside of the placement — like a death in the family, any differences in your support network, or any other pressures — which may impact your emotional resilience to look after a child.

 - Support plan: This is the holistic support plan that is offered you and the foster child.
 It ensures everyone (you, your SSW, CAMHS, and so on) is singing from the same hymn sheet.

-- Support network: We discuss this to ensure you have respite from your network and, if not, we can talk about how to arrange some.
-Your support network can also come to supervision, as can your birth children (even if they are young and not your backup carers, their input can be very useful)
+- Support network: Discuss this to ensure you have respite from your network and, if not, we can talk about how to arrange some.
+Your support network can also come to supervision, as can your birth children (even if they are young and not your backup carers, their input can be very useful).

-- LAC review: We may review any actions or pointers that the child’s social work team raised in the foster child’s review, just to make sure we are on track with the plan and to create some feedback for the next review.
+- LAC review: Review any actions or pointers that the child’s social work team raised in the foster child’s review, just to make sure we are on track with the plan and to create some feedback for the next review.

 What does foster care supervision look like in reality?

-Supervision happens anywhere between once a week and once every six weeks, depending on the level of complexity in the placement.
+Supervision happens anywhere between once a week and every four weeks, depending on the level of complexity of your young person.
 If you feel you need more, our social workers are available to do this.

 Supervision sessions are a time for reflecting on the patterns of behaviour and relationships in the home and the presenting ‘dilemmas’ with the foster child.